kalibera/rchk/image/README_SINGULARITY.md

 ```
 sudo singularity build rchk.img singularity.def       # makes rchk.img
 ```
-See the Singularity documentation for alternative output formats (like a sandboxed directory that you can investigate easily).
+See the Singularity documentation and the example below for alternative output formats (like a sandboxed directory that you can investigate easily).

 The container build process concludes with a usage message, or an error if